 TRAVEL TIPS – Haringey Huskies at Alexandra Palace

-🚊🚗 Travel tips: The nearest overground railway station is Alexandra Palace situated at the Wood Green entrance to the park.
-The station is on the Great Northern line.
+🚊🚗 Travel tips: Alexandra Palace overground station is closest to the venue.
+It’s on the Great Northern line and situated at the Wood Green entrance.
 There is a service from Moorgate and King’s Cross.
 The nearest tube station is Wood Green on the Piccadilly line.
 This has a journey time of 20 minutes from Piccadilly Circus.
 Exit the station and go to bus stop A to pick the up the W3 bus to Alexandra Palace.
 The W3 bus runs from Finsbury Park and Tottenham directly to the venue.
 If driving, the East Court car park is open most days.
 There are 1,200 parking spaces available.
 A car parking charge system is in operation.
 There are bicycle racks in the East Court car park.
 For more information see the Alexandra Palace ‘Getting Here’ guide.

 ABOUT THE LEAGUE